UKHomeOffice/landlords-checking-service/README.md

   - they have an outstanding case or appeal with the Home Office
   - the Home Office told them they have ‘permission to rent’

-- The form facilitates the user to fill all the required details of tenant's and Landlord details.
+- The form facilitates the user to fill all the required details of tenant and landlord.
 - The user is able to review all the answers provided to confirm their details prior to submission.
 - Once the application is submitted, automated notifications are sent to the business and the user.